 A Diminished Value Appraisal is only worth the cost, when it is a persuasive document leading to the recovery of Diminished Value damages ...
 A Diminished Value Appraisal "Estimate" ...
 Honestly Expressed ... and combined with knowledge of the Diminished Value LAWS in a consumer's given state, are necessary elements of consideration to evaluate pursuing a Diminished Value recovery ...

 Though there is no Reported Case Law precedent in Tennessee, that assures your Right to recover your Post-Repair Residual Diminished Value, there is a record of a Class Action certification hearing wherein a standard for recovery of Post-Repair Residual Diminished Value was defined.
 That hearing involved the matter of … GEICO v.
 Bloodworth (WL1966022 - Tennessee Appellate Court) circa 2007.

 UPDATE ...
 GEICO v.
-Bloodworth contained an ambiguity that allowed an interpretation favoring the consumer's interests ...
+Bloodworth (2007) contained an ambiguity that allowed an interpretation favoring the consumer's interests ...
 Since then, there has been a subsequent case ...
 "Grimes v.
-Hancock" ... that resolved the ambiguity against the interests of consumers ...
+Hancock" (2012) ... that resolved the ambiguity against the interests of consumers ...
 To quote from Grimes v.
 Hancock ... "the measure of damages is either repair costs or the difference in market value immediately before the accident and that immediately after the accident.
 It is not both.
 Unlike the Restatement provision, decrease in value measured after the repair is not a recognized element of allowable damages in Tennessee".
-Because of this "Update" ...
-Our Fee Refund Benefit no longer applies in Tennessee !
+Because of this "UPDATE" ...
+Our Fee Refund Benefit does Not apply in Tennessee !